SWIL-IITK/EPyT-C/README.md

 ## Code instructions

-The documentation can be found at http://epyt-c.readthedocs.io/.
+The documentation can be found at http://epyt-c.readthedocs.io/ (in progress).

 ### Environment setup